clojure-grimoire/grimoire/resources/1.4.0/clojure.repl/pst/docstring.md

 Prints a stack trace of the exception, to the depth requested.
-If none supplied, uses the root cause of themost recent repl exception (*e), and a depth of 12.
+If none supplied, uses the root cause of the most recent repl exception (*e), and a depth of 12.